Background: Steele et al., 2013

 Over the intervening years many more neuroscience-based studies have been published (MRI, fMRI, EEG, neuropsychological, hormonal).
 All provide strong support for the addiction model as their findings mirror the neurological findings reported in substance addiction studies.
 The real experts’ opinions on porn/sex addiction can be seen in this list of 19 recent literature reviews & commentaries (all support the addiction model).

-Six of these peer-reviewed papers chose to analyze what Steele et al. 2013 actually report – not what Prause put forth in her PR campaign.
+Seven of these peer-reviewed papers chose to analyze what Steele et al. 2013 actually report – not what Prause put forth in her PR campaign.
 All describe how the Steele et al. findings lend support to the porn addiction model.
 The papers are in alignment with the YBOP critique.
-Three of the papers also describe the study’s flawed methodology and unsubstantiated conclusions.
+Four of the papers also describe the study’s flawed methodology and unsubstantiated conclusions.
 Paper #1 is solely devoted to Steele et al., 2013.
-Papers 2-6 contain sections analyzing Steele et al., 2013.
+Papers 2-7 contain sections analyzing Steele et al., 2013.
 They are listed by date of publication:

 ‘High Desire’, or ‘Merely’ An Addiction?
 A Response to Steele et al. by Donald L. Hilton, Jr., MD.
 (2014)